*This post was updated for accuracy in December 2020.

 For example, if you sell reading glasses and you haven’t optimized your product categories, your products might be showing up under “drinking glasses” instead of “reading glasses.”

 The description for each individual product carries less weight than the attributes above because it takes about two clicks to see (as opposed to the title, price, and brand, which show up immediately in the results without any additional clicks from the user).
 However, this is still worth optimizing because of its use of added relevancy.

 Here are a few tips for optimizing your description:

 - Put your product title at the end of your description.

 - Identify added HTML that was not removed.
 There are many times that these pieces of code will get caught in the description.

-Use high resolution images.
+Make sure to use high-resolution images.
 People want to zoom in on your product and see all the details.
-If you use a low resolution product image, the image will look grainy when they are ready to take a closer look.
+If you use a low-resolution product image, it will look grainy in a closer look.

 Match Product Data to Landing Pages

 Shopping ads and their landing page messaging need to be the same, or you’ll get poorer ad scores and a lower conversion rate.

 For example, make sure to use the same color names in your product data as appears on the landing page.
 In other words, don’t let someone click on a Shopping ad for one of your yellow bowties — and end up on a red bowtie landing page instead.